influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withType(type)
 ```

-Logging type, must be either 'inline' or 'external'.
+"Logging type, must be either 'inline' or 'external'."

 ## obj spec.cruiseControl.logging.valueFrom

-`ConfigMap` entry where the logging configuration is stored.
+"`ConfigMap` entry where the logging configuration is stored. "

 ## obj spec.cruiseControl.logging.valueFrom.configMapKeyRef

-Reference to the key in the ConfigMap containing the configuration.
+"Reference to the key in the ConfigMap containing the configuration."

 ### fn spec.cruiseControl.logging.valueFrom.configMapKeyRef.withKey